-For instance, we’re not a decorating, cooking, fashion site, so any post that puts emphasis on those topics just wouldn’t be germane for a literary blog.
+For instance, we’re not a decorating, cooking, fashion site, so any post emphasizing those topics isn’t pertinent for a literary blog.
 When I get those, if the writing is worthwhile, I tend to use the sandwich method of rejecting.
 I’ll let the writer know that the writing was sound; however, it wasn’t what we were looking for, and then offer them some sites that might be more in line with their topic.
-This way, the rejection is placed or sandwiched between, encouragement for their writing, and telling them to try elsewhere.
+This way, the rejection is placed or sandwiched between encouragement for their writing and telling them to try elsewhere.

-It also leaves the door open for the writer to submit a post about how they improved their writing, their writing or blogging process or how they set their writing apart – regardless of the topic.
+It also leaves the door open for the writer to submit a post about how they improved their writing, describing their writing or blogging process or ways that they set their writing apart from mainstream posts-regardless of the topic.

-Realistically, if they’ve written it, run it through Grammarly, Hemingway, Paperrater, or any of the online grammar checkers, shown it to trusted friends, revised, edited, and proofread the piece, what is holding them back from submitting – either as a guest post, or a query for a book?
+So what is holding them back from submitting – either as a guest post or query for a book?

 In my recovery circles, we talk about fears – a lot.
-Some of our definitions for fear hold true for the writer who doesn’t submit as well:
+Some of our definitions for fear are true for the writer who doesn’t submit as well.
+So what is FEAR?

 - “I know they won’t like my submission.”

-- “I’ve never been published so why should they consider my post?”
+- “I’m not a published writer, so why should they consider my post?”